-Present your medical ID card at your doctor's office to get discounted rates.
+Present your medical ID card at your doctor's office.
 If you're enrolled in the Bronze or Bronze Plus coverage levels, you can wait to pay until your insurance carrier processes the claim and you get your doctor's bill.